 If you are passionate about making drinks and cocktails, then a job as bar staff in Bremen is just the right thing for you.
 For jobs where you come into contact with food and drink, there are a few things you need to keep in mind.
 Continue reading to learn about the requirements for a job in catering.

-Waiter/waitress jobs are available throughout Bremen.
+Waiter/waitress jobs can be found all over Bremen.
 Cafes and restaurants are looking for committed waiters and waitresses who never lose their cool, even during the busiest times.
 For details of what else you need to work as a waiter/waitress in Bremen, you can read more here.

 Working in an office role in Bremen is not just about administrative tasks.
 You will also be expected to collate data, create presentations and more.
 What exactly do you need for a job in an office role in Bremen?
 Continue reading to find out.